henry89/projectAL/Readme.md

-**Chef** -- Will be used as the infrastructure configuration manager (cookbooks *no pun*, will be distributed to the servers based on roles applied to the servers)
+**Chef** -- Will be used as the infrastructure configuration manager (cookbooks, will be distributed to the servers based on roles applied to the servers)

 **Test Script --** shell script to test the deployed web apps